Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-The `switch` statement is fairly complex; let’s look at its components one by one:
+The `switch` statement is fairly complex; let's look at its components one by one:

 -  ***Controlling expression***.
 The word switch must be followed by an integer expression in parentheses.
 Characters are treated as integers in C and thus can be tested in `switch` statements.
-Floating-point numbers and strings don’t qualify, however.
+Floating-point numbers and strings don't qualify, however.
 - ***Case labels***.
-Each case begins with a label of the form `case constant-expression: ` A ***constant expression*** is much like an ordinary expression except that it can’t contain variables or function calls.
-Thus, 5 is a constant expression, and `5 + 10` is a constant expression, but `n + 10` isn’t a constant expression (unless `n` is a macro that represents a constant).
+Each case begins with a label of the form `case constant-expression: ` A ***constant expression*** is much like an ordinary expression except that it can't contain variables or function calls.
+Thus, 5 is a constant expression, and `5 + 10` is a constant expression, but `n + 10` isn't a constant expression (unless `n` is a macro that represents a constant).
 The constant expression in a case label must evaluate to an integer (characters are also acceptable).
 - ***Statements***.
 After each case label comes any number of statements.
 No braces are required around the statements.
-(Enjoy it—this is one of the few places in C where braces aren’t required.)
+(Enjoy it—this is one of the few places in C where braces aren't required.)
 The last statement in each group is normally `break`.

-Duplicate case labels aren’t allowed.
-The order of the cases doesn’t matter; in particular, the default case doesn’t need to come last.
+Duplicate case labels aren't allowed.
+The order of the cases doesn't matter; in particular, the default case doesn't need to come last.

 Only one constant expression may follow the word `case`; however, several `case` labels may precede the same group of statements: